shariq1989/cookbook/content/recipe/Georgian_Soup.md

 For the Soup:

 1. Wipe out the Instant Pot, add butter, carrots, onions, and salt.
 Set to saute and cook, stir occasionally, until the onions begin to brown, about 10-12 minutes.
 Add the vermouth, scraping up any brown bits.
 Cook for about 1-2 minutes.
-2. Add flour and stir for 1 minute.
+2. Add flour and stir for 1 minute, and then add the soy sauce.

 {{< figure src="/images/gcs1.jpg" class="instructionFigure">}}